tylerwight/CommunityPlaylist/README.md

 - [x] add ability to see login info on web frontend, and in turn, confirm your authentication data is removed
 - [ ] update to discords built in command prefix stuff
 - [x] Update readme with new howto info
-- [ ] Store Spotify keys in a better place
+- [x] Store Spotify keys in db and encrypt them
 - [ ] Make better setup script
 - [ ] redesign database schema
 - [ ] add testing